 Considered a chemically refined oil, canola goes through stages — such as bleaching and deodorizing — that involve chemical treatment (

 In fact, refined oils — including canola, soy, corn, and palm oils — are known as refined, bleached, and deodorized (RBD) oils.

-For the most part, canola oil is highly refined and GMO.
-It is also a source of omega-6 fats, which could contribute to inflammation if heavily consumed.
+Canola oil that is most commonly found in grocery store shelves is highly refined and a GMO.
+It is also a source of omega-6 fats found abundantly in ultra-processed foods, which could contribute to inflammation if heavily consumed.

 Although canola oil is one of the most widely used oils in the food industry, comparatively few long-term studies exist on its health impacts.

 This is not true of all studies, however.
 An independent 2021 study found that canola oil improved the lipid profile and insulin sensitivity in women with PCOS (

 The high unsaturated fat content in canola oil may protect against inflammation, microbial infection, or cancer, as well as other benefits (

 Other studies have found evidence that canola oil may:

 - reduce cardiometabolic risk factors (

 - promote a modest reduction in body weight (